PeetlaMahesh123/AI-Mock-Interview-Application/README.md

 - **Value**: *Paste your Google Gemini API Key here*

 ### 3. Verify GitHub Actions
+- Go to the **Actions** tab in your repository.
+- You will see a workflow named "Deploy to GitHub Pages" running.
+- Once it finishes successfully, it will create/update a `gh-pages` branch.

 ### 4. Set the Pages Source
 - Go to **Settings** > **Pages**.